COPD - control drugs

 Control medicines for chronic obstructive pulmonary disease (COPD) are drugs you take to control or prevent symptoms of COPD.
 You must use them every day for them to work well.

 Depending on the medicine, control drugs help you breathe easier by:

 You and your doctor can make a plan for the control drugs that you should use.
 This plan will include when you should take them and how much you should take.

 You may need to take these drugs for at least a month before you start to feel better.
-Take them even when you feel okay.
-Take enough with you when you travel.
+Take them even when you feel OK.

 Use your anticholinergic inhalers every day, even if you do not have symptoms.